Banking business leaves Ping An exposed to China market turmoil

-HONG KONG, July 12 The Ping An Insurance Group Co of China Ltd has, for years, been the country's financial industry darling.
+HONG KONG The Ping An Insurance Group Co of China Ltd (601318.SS) (2318.HK) has, for years, been the country's financial industry darling.

-With close ties to the top of the ruling Communist Party, it has grown into a financial services giant with a market capitalization of $47 billion, thanks in part to an aggressive push into banking.
+With close ties to the top of the ruling Communist Party, it has grown into a financial services giant with a market capitalization of $48.5 billion (32 billion pounds), thanks in part to an aggressive push into banking.

 But a government crackdown on risky lending has left Ping An's banking arm exposed to the turmoil roiling China's markets, and threatens to create a financial headache for Beijing.